Languages of the United States: Russian (1.04 million speakers)

 The Russian-language media group Slavic Voice of America, based in Dallas, Texas, serves Russian-speaking Americans.

 Alaskan Russian

 Alaskan Russian, known locally as Old Russian, is a dialect of Russian influenced by the Alutiiq language spoken by Alaskan Creoles.
 Most of its speakers live on Kodiak Island and in the Ninilchik (Kenai Peninsula).
 It has been isolated from other varieties of Russian for over a century.

 Kodiak Russian was natively spoken along the Afognak Strait until the Great Alaskan earthquake and tsunami of 1964.
 It has become moribund, spoken by only a handful of elderly people, and is virtually undocumented.

-Ninilchik Russian has been better studied and is more vibrant, though it is now also moribund.
+Ninilchik Russian has been better studied and is more vibrant.
 It developed from the Russian colonial settlement of the village of Ninilchik in 1847.

 Ninilchik Russian vocabulary is clearly Russian, with a few borrowings from English and Alaskan native languages.

 In Nikolaevsk, Alaska, 66.57% of the population still spoke Russian at home as late as 2017.

+Dutch (142,000 speakers)

+In a 1990 demographic consensus, 3% of surveyed citizens claimed to be of Dutch descent.
+Modern estimates place the Dutch American population (with total or partial Dutch heritage) at 3.1 million, or 0.93%, lagging just a bit behind Norwegian Americans and Swedish Americans, while 885,000 Americans claimed total Dutch heritage.